 Give Parents a Break is held at the Gibson CDC.
-The Air Force Aid Society sponsors and funds the program, providing up to 4 hours of free child care per month to families with special circumstances, who are referred by a helping agency.
-Usually on the second Friday of every month from 6:30pm to 10:30pm (except when otherwise noted).
-The care is provided at the Gibson Child Development Center (six weeks to six years) and the Youth Center (ages six through 12 years); Reservations are taken on a space available basis.
+The Air Force Aid Society sponsors and funds the program, providing up to 4 hours of free childcare per month to families with special circumstances, who are referred by a helping agency.
+Usually on the first Friday of every month from 6:30-10:30 p.m. (except when otherwise noted).
+The care is provided at the Gibson Child Development Center (6 weeks to 6 years) and the Youth Center (ages 6 through 12 years); Reservations are taken on space available basis.

 We ask you to register children in the program before reservations are accepted.
 Forms need for registration are: